Ralubrusto/PlayingWithPython/README.md

 # PlayingWithPython
-Tips and probably some brainstorming.. (or would it be Pythorming)?
+Tips and probably some brainstorming.. (or would it be Pysthorming)?